 LCAC Goal: Enhance the portfolio of academic program, research and other activities that leverage the University's location in the Upper Peninsula of Michigan.

 CED Goal: Increase collaboration with local communities, schools, governments, development groups and other partners to enhance community and economic development in the Upper Peninsula.

 To read the entire Road Map to 2015 document, visit http://www.nmu.edu/roadmap2015.

-The College of Business is located at 301 Cohodas Hall, which is accessible from both the Presque Isle Avenue and Harden Drive entrances, and is located across from the Bottum University Center.
+The College of Business is located at 301 Cohodas Hall, which is accessible from both the Presque Isle Avenue and Harden Drive entrances.
+It is located across from the Bottum University Center.
 (See campus map.)
-The main office is located in 301 Cohodas and the dean’s office is located in 304 Cohodas.
+The main office is located in 301 Cohodas.
+The dean’s office is located in 304 Cohodas.